danielewood/misc/plex-argo/README.md

 This Published information can be seen for your server by going to `https://plex.tv/api/resources?X-Plex-Token=YOUR_API_TOKEN`

-**NOTE:** This API token refreshes each time your Plex Media Server restarts.
+**NOTE:** This API token changes each time your Plex Media Server restarts.

 You can obtain your current API Token and see your current customConnections URL in the Plex API with the following: